-- Work with Orange Door practice leaders, team leaders and Hub practitioners to identify and resolve clinical and practice issues as they arise, including where there are different views within The Orange Door team - Establish systems and procedures to guide integrated practice and track progress - o Operate with autonomy and accountability in leading integrated clinical practice - Provide specialist and advanced practice leadership and support to practitioners by: - Lead, mentor and develop Orange Door staff in case practice - Where appropriate jointly manage a small caseload of complex and/or highly sensitive cases - Co-work with and provide daily support (as requested and required) for team leaders - Work in partnership with the other practice leaders, team leaders and other partner agency managers, where appropriate, to foster high quality service - Model integrated practice approaches and behaviours integral to ethical practice, including accountability and responsibility for decision making - Model and support culturally safe, inclusive and responsive practice - Promote evidence based approaches, as well as continuous improvement in professional practice and the delivery of integrated Orange Door services - Provide practitioners with relevant information and access to systems to support safe and effective practice approaches. - Build capability of practitioners to deliver integrated functions and services responding to family violence, perpetrator interventions, and child and family development, and function in line with the Orange Doors Service Model, Integrated Practice Framework and relevant legislative frameworks (including the Children, Youth and Families Act 2005 and Child Wellbeing and Safety Act 2005). - In partnership with other practice leaders, support clinical and practice professional development and training of practitioners by: - Undertaking analysis of clinical and professional development needs across the workforce, monitoring quality of clinical practice and responding to local learning needs - Coordinating professional development opportunities for The Orange Door workforce, in partnership with Family Safety Victoria, CSOs, DHHS and Aboriginal services coming together to deliver Orange Door services - o Leading reflective practice for The Orange Doors team - Fostering and facilitating practice innovation
+- Working with The Orange Door practice leaders, team leaders and practitioners to identify and resolve clinical and practice issues as they arise, including where there are different views within The Orange Door team - Establishing systems and procedures to guide integrated practice and track progress Operating with autonomy and accountability in leading integrated clinical practice - Provide specialist and advanced practice leadership and support to practitioners by: - Leading, mentoring and developing Orange Door staff in case practice - \circ $\,$ Where appropriate jointly managing a small caseload of complex and/or highly sensitive cases - Co-working with and providing daily support (as requested and required) for team leaders - Working in partnership with the other practice leaders, team leaders and other partner agency managers, where appropriate, to foster high quality service - Modelling integrated practice approaches and behaviours, which emphasise the importance of acting in children and young people's best interests, integral to ethical practice, including accountability and responsibility for decision making - Modelling and supporting culturally safe, inclusive and responsive practice - Promoting evidence-based approaches, as well as continuous improvement in professional practice and the delivery of integrated Orange Door services - Providing practitioners with relevant information and access to systems to support safe and effective practice approaches. - Build capability of practitioners to deliver integrated functions and services responding to family violence, perpetrator interventions, and child and family development, and function in line with The Orange Door Service Model, MARAM & Family Violence & Child Information Sharing Schemes, the Integrated Practice Framework and relevant legislative frameworks (including the Children, Youth and Families Act 2005 and Child Wellbeing and Safety Act 2005). - In partnership with other practice leaders, support clinical and practice professional development and training of practitioners by: - Undertaking analysis of clinical and professional development needs across the workforce, monitoring quality of clinical practice, identifying areas for quality improvement and responding to local learning needs - Coordinating professional development opportunities for The Orange Door workforce, in partnership with Family Safety Victoria, CSOs, DFFH and Aboriginal services coming together to deliver Orange Door services - \circ $\;$ Leading reflective practice for The Orange Door teams - Fostering and facilitating practice innovation.